Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Evaluation

 \subsection{Datasets and Parametrization}

 There are various reasons for choosing the inD dataset for the main part of the evaluation of the scenario extraction method.
-The main advantages of the inD dataset compared to other similar datasets are its size, representativeness and accuracy~\cite{Bock.2020}.
-The dataset consists of more than 11,500 naturalistic road user trajectories including cars, trucks and busses as well as about 5,000 pedestrian and bicyclist trajectories recorded at four unsignalized intersections in Aachen, Germany.
-In particular, the high proportion of vulnerable road users (VRU) makes this dataset an interesting challenger to the method (cf. Tab.~\Ref{ind_overview}), as it can be assumed that it is especially difficult to detect recurring patterns within the less rule-based behavior of VRU.
-In addition, we use the sv~dataset~\cite{levelXdata.2020Accessed:Jan.282022} to evaluate individual process steps.
-This dataset includes naturalistic road traffic data for seven traffic spaces in the Silicon Valley area.
-Due to the diversity of the traffic spaces as well as changed boundary conditions (especially layer 1-4 of the six-layer model) compared to the inD dataset, more comprehensive conclusions regarding the feasibility of the extraction method can be drawn.
+The main advantages of the inD dataset compared to other similar datasets are its size, representativeness, and accuracy~\cite{Bock.2020}.
+The dataset consists of more than 11,500 naturalistic road user trajectories, including cars, trucks, and busses as well as about 5,000 pedestrian and bicyclist trajectories recorded at four unsignalized intersections in Aachen, Germany.
+In particular, the high proportion of vulnerable road users makes this dataset an interesting challenger to the method (cf. Tab.~\Ref{ind_overview}), as it can be assumed that it is especially difficult to detect recurring patterns within the less rule-based behavior of vulnerable road users.
+In addition, we use the Silicon Valley Intersections dataset~\cite{levelXdata.2020} to evaluate individual process steps.
+This dataset includes naturalistic road user trajectories for seven traffic spaces in the Silicon Valley area.
+Due to the diversity of the traffic spaces as well as changed boundary conditions (especially concerning layers 1-4 of the six-layer model~\cite{Scholtes.2021}) compared to the inD dataset, more comprehensive conclusions regarding the feasibility of the extraction method can be drawn.

-As shown in Tab.~\ref{ind_overview}, Bendplatz traffic space and Frankenburg traffic space of the inD dataset both have a high total number of trajectories and a high percentage of VRUs.
-This makes these two traffic spaces particularly interesting for in-depth studies, since a higher share of multimodal interaction can be assumed.
+As shown in Tab.~\ref{ind_overview}, Bendplatz traffic space and Frankenburg traffic space of the inD dataset have a high total number of trajectories and a high percentage of vulnerable road users.
+Hence, these two traffic spaces are particularly interesting for in-depth studies since a higher share of multimodal interaction can be assumed.